-"I just cried and cried for a very long time," Brandon's mother Sharol said in an interview with Patch last year.
+"I just cried and cried for a very long time," Brandon's mother Sharol said in an .
 "We don't get cancer in my family.
 I don't understand how he got it.
 It just doesn't happen.
 We hardly ever got sick."

 Throughout difficult treatment and painful side effects, Brandon remained determined and upbeat as he fought hard against a relentless disease.
 After months and months of chemotherapy, Brandon's original tumor shrank by 92 percent of its original size.